kitretsusaisama/ForgeOne/docs/microkernel/core.md

 println!("Workload scheduled on node: {}", allocation.node_id);
 ```

+## Operational & Compliance Guarantees
+- **All boot, runtime, and scheduling actions are logged, versioned, and exportable for audit and regulatory review.**
+- **Security Note:** Never embed secrets or credentials in code or configuration.
+Use environment variables and secure storage only.
+- **Error Handling:** All API calls and module functions return detailed error types.
+All errors are logged and can be exported for audit.
+- **Integration:** The core module exposes a stable ABI and API for integration with external systems, plugins, and observability tools.
+- **Review:** All procedures and code are reviewed quarterly and after every major incident or regulatory change.

+## Troubleshooting
+- **Boot Failure:** Ensure trust anchor and boot measurements are valid and signed.
+Check logs for error details.
+- **Runtime Degradation:** Review resource allocation and policy status.
+All degradations are logged with full context.
+- **Scheduling Issues:** Validate workload constraints and resource availability.
+All scheduling failures are logged and exportable.
+- **Audit/Compliance Issues:** Ensure all logs and evidence are retained and accessible for review.

 ## Related Modules
 - [Execution Module](./execution.md) - Executes containers and plugins using the Core module's orchestration
 - [Trust Module](./trust.md) - Provides ZTA policies used by the Core module for secure execution
 - [Observer Module](./observer.md) - Monitors and records the activities orchestrated by the Core module
 - [Common Identity Module](../common/identity.md) - Provides identity context used by the Core module
 - [Common Trust Module](../common/trust.md) - Provides trust vectors used by the Core module

+---

+*This document is reviewed quarterly and after every major incident or regulatory change.
+For questions, contact the ForgeOne compliance or platform engineering team.*